jclo/rview/README.md

-listen()                        | executed after rendering the component in the DOM, render()                        | returns the HTML template, postRender()                    | executed after rendering the component in the DOM,
+listen()                        | executed after rendering the component in the DOM, render()                        | returns the HTML template, postRender()                    | executed after rendering the component in the DOM, onChange                        | called after the component is updated in the DOM,
                                 |
 Generic Methods                 |
 $(sel)                          | returns an object to access to the comp. in the DOM,